 How to download this new version and everything it offers to its users

 instant messaging app The WhatsApp It is one of the most used platforms worldwide.
-However, this year he had one of the worst falls that affected him the most 2 billion users.
+However, this year it has suffered one of its worst falls, affecting more than 2 billion users.

 For some time, some people have been using a newer version of the app.
 This is WhatsApp Plus, an unauthorized update, but it can be customized.